Fashion Business Descriptions

 Workshop leader: Robert H. Shultz, assistant professor, Fashion Merchandising Management; product development and international merchandising expert.

 SXF 725 Expert Fashion Trend Online Research for Line Planning

 Fashion trend research is available and affordable on the Internet if you know how to find it and how to focus your searches.
 If you are navigating through a sea of images and sorting through myriads of reports and articles, learn to get just what you need fast!
 See tools like the forecast timeline, runway color tracker, forecasting, trend watch, webinar, and others.
 Find out how to construct your own mood boards and story boards using the latest online tools.
 Experience what virtual shopping is like in cities around the world, as well as fashion market events, all without leaving your desk chair.
 Class limited to 14.

 Instructor: Bernard N. Kahn, adjunct assistant professor, Production Management: Fashion and Related Industries; manufacturing consultant.

-SXF 802 Color Lab Basics, Practice, and Approvals
+SXF 802 Textile Color Lab Essentials for Apparel Designers and Developers

 Certificate students take this course after SXC 210 and SXF 500*